-Automated protocol verification has been performed during the past twenty years and multiple efficient tools such as ProVerif [5], AVISPA [2], Scyther [9] or TAMARIN [24] have been developed.
-However, they focused on cryptographic protocols for Internet such as TLS [10] or special applications such as electronic voting [20] or auctions [12].
+Automated protocol verification has been performed during the past twenty years and multiple efficient tools such as ProVerif (Blanchet, 2001), AVISPA (Armando et al., 2005), Scyther (Cremers, 2008) or TAMARIN (Meier et al., 2013) have been developed.
+However, they focused on cryptographic protocols for Internet such as TLS (Cremers et al., 2016) or special applications such as electronic voting (Kremer and Ryan, 2005) or auctions (Dreier et al., 2013).
 The Flow Integrity property differs from the properties usually verified in these classical protocols.
 For example, we want to ensure that messages are delivered (a liveness property), which requires a resilient channel.
 As Internet is not resilient, resilient channels are difficult to model in most tools that were designed to verify Internet protocols.
 Moreover, the order of messages is ensured in most Internet protocols as the messages have different formats, so reordering the messages simply aborts the protocol.
 In the context of industrial systems most of the protocols are used to transport commands, meaning that the messages always have the same format, rendering the ordering crucial.
 In order to ensure the correct ordering of the messages, most of the transport protocols including industrial ones use timestamps, counters and sequence numbers.
 These solutions are notoriously difficult to model and verify using actual tools due to some theoretical limitations of the tools that often lead to non-termination.
-In order to face these limitations, we use the verification tool TAMARIN [24], that allows us to model counters and resilient channels that can build on previous work concerning the verification of liveness properties [3].
+In order to face these limitations, we use the verification tool TAMARIN (Meier et al., 2013), that allows us to model counters and resilient channels that can build on previous work concerning the verification of liveness properties (Backes et al., 2017).

-Contributions.
-To the best of our knowledge, the Flow Integrity property has not yet been formalized in the context of industrial protocols.
+Contributions To the best of our knowledge, the Flow Integrity property has not yet been formalized in the context of industrial protocols.
 Hence, we have two main contributions:

-- We provide a formal definition of Flow Integrity in industrial control systems; a property that ensures that all messages are received without alteration, and in the same order as they were sent.
+• We provide a formal definition of Flow Integrity in industrial control systems; a property that ensures that all messages are received without alteration, and in the same order as they were sent.
 We also define weaker properties, including Non-injective and Injective Message Authenticity, which ignore the ordering of messages but ensure that all received messages are unmodified (and cannot be duplicated in the injective case).
-We also define the corresponding Non-injective and Injective Message Delivery properties, making sure that all messages are delivered (and in the injective case the correct number of times). - We study Flow Integrity for two real industrial protocols: MODBUS and OPC-UA.
-Using TAMARIN, we apply our definitions to multiple versions of these protocols and discover a weakness in a version of MODBUS.
+We also define the corresponding Non-injective and Injective Message Delivery properties, making sure that all messages are delivered (and in the injective case the correct number of times).

+- We study Flow Integrity for two real industrial protocols: MODBUS and OPC-UA .
+Using TAMARIN, we apply our definitions to multiple versions of these protocols and discover a weakness in a version of MODBUS .
 We also identify problems in OPC-UA if sequence number overflows appear. - We also perform practical experiments to validate our results on a real OPC-UA implementation.
-We were able to show that in the case of sequence number overflows we can reproduce the traces found by TAMARIN and achieve an insecure state of an example industrial process.
+We were able to show that we can reproduce the traces found by TAMARIN and achieve an insecure state of an example industrial process using sequence number overflows.

-Outline.
-In Section 2, we discuss related work.
+Outline In Section 2, we discuss related work.
 Then in Section 3, we explain our definitions of the different properties, and in Section 4 how we modeled these properties with the TAMARIN prover.
 In Section 5, we apply the verification of our property to the MODBUS and OPC-UA industrial protocols.
 Then, in Section 6, we show that our verification results can be experimentally confirmed.
 Finally, we conclude in Section 7.

-2. Related Work
+2. Related work